microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 ##### Summary

-Configuration for an ITextViewListener extension part.
+Configuration for an ITextViewMarginProvider extension part.

-<a name='M-Microsoft-VisualStudio-Extensibility-Editor-TextViewMarginProviderConfiguration-#ctor-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-'></a>
+<a name='M-Microsoft-VisualStudio-Extensibility-Editor-TextViewMarginProviderConfiguration-#ctor-Microsoft-VisualStudio-Extensibility-Editor-ContainerMarginPlacement-'></a>
 ### #ctor(marginContainer) `constructor`

 ##### Summary